sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/mysql.rst

 MySQL Connection
 ================

-Fire Insights provides the capability to create MySQL connection and use the connection for reading from and writing to MySQL tables.
-Below are the steps for creating MySQL connection in Fire Insights:
+Sparkflows provides the capability to create MySQL connection and use the connection for reading from and writing to MySQL tables.
+Below are the steps for creating MySQL connection in Sparkflows:

   * Download MySQL JDBC Driver
   * Install the JDBC Driver
-  * Restart Fire Insights
+  * Restart Sparkflows
   * Create the MySQL Connection

 Download MySQL JDBC Driver